jasmith79/playlister/README.md

 Possible output formats are .m3u, .m3u8, and .xspf.

-* m3u: m3u format, this is the default used by most Android® and many Windows music players.
+* m3u: m3u format, this is the default used by most Android® and many Windows®  music players.
 * m3u8: m3u format but utf-8 encoded. **NOTE:** because of the needs of the Android® players which cannot read .m3u8 files, there is no difference between the m3u and m3u8 outputs other than the file extensions.